 - 27. The SPSM produces an estimated completion time which usually appears one minute after the start of simulator execution.
 This is not present here because of the speed of the computer which ran the demonstration. - 28.
 The SPSM also reports on the simulated income in millions of dollars.
 If a base and variant are run the model also reports on the difference in consumable income between the two scenarios. - 29.
-The SPSM always indicates the files which have been output.
+The SPSM always indicates the files that have been output.
 These files have all been written to the current directory as can be seen by checking the \SPSMTEST directory's contents. - 30.
 In this example the MS-DOS dir command is invoked after the SPSM has finished, to display the contents of the \SPSMTEST directory.
 The table file will be identical to that created in the quick start example in Section 2.

-Session 2: Custom Tables, Screening Records, User

-Analysis Variables.
+SESSION 2: CUSTOM TABLES, SCREENING RECORDS, USER ANALYSIS VARIABLES.

 In this example, the results file created in Session 1 is compared with a variant in which all family allowances are eliminated.
 The time required to run the SPSM is roughly cut in half by reading a base results file rather than calculating base results.

-As a further time saving measure the simulation run will be only be conducted for census families having children because those are the only recipients whose economic position will change as a result of the elimination of family allowances.
+As a further time saving measure the simulation run will only be conducted for census families having children because those are the only recipients whose economic position will change as a result of the elimination of family allowances.
 The run will produce two custom tables which make use of several features.

-The example makes use of an auxiliary parameter include file (session2.cpi) which was created using a text editor and is supplied in the directory \SPSM\EXAMPLE.
+The example makes use of an auxiliary parameter include file (session2.cpi) which was created using a text editor and is supplied in the directory \spsm\example.
 This file will be read in during the interactive dialogue.
 This technique is one way of organizing your work and minimizing repetitive dialogue sessions.
 This example will first examine that input file, the model dialogue, and finally the results tables.

 The following three figures provide a listing of the file session2.cpi.
 It was created by editing the base 1992 control parameter file.
 Only those groups of parameters which will differ from the base are retained along with their labels.
-The "#" mark indicates comments. ####
+The "#" mark indicates comments.

 '''

-[1]
+####

 ##session2.cpi - Include file for tutorial Session 2

 ##$Id$

 ##

 ##Purpose: This file contains the necessary control parameters to run

 tutorial session 2.
 The explanation of the parameters may

-##

 be found in the Introduction and Overview Guide.
 The User

 is still required to edit the tax/transfer parameters in

-##

 the user dialogue.

 ##

 2.1 Model Control Parameters

 [2]

-CPRDESC

-Base/Variant elimination of Family Allowances, X-tab Table
+CPRDESC Base/Variant elimination of Family Allowances, X-tab Table

 2.1.7 Record selection facility

-1

-Selection facility activation flag
+SELFLAG 1 # Selection facility activation flag

-SELFLAG

-Selection facility family level
+[3] SELUNIT 2 # Selection facility family level

-[3]

-SELUNIT

-nfnkids > 0
+[4] SELSPEC nfnkids > 0 # Selection specification

-Selection specification

-[4]

-SELSPEC

 2.1.5 Base Information

-BASDESC My 1992 Base Results File, 1992 SPSD/M Defaults in Place
+BASDESC My 1992 Base Results File, 1992 SPSD/M Defaults in Place BASMETH 1 # Method of creating base variables

-BASMETH

-1

-Method of creating base variables
+BASMETH 1 # Method of creating base variables INPBASMRS test1.mrs # Name of base results file (in)

 [5]

 [6]

-INPBASMRS

-test1.mrs

-Name of base results file (in)

 '''

-- 1. Descriptive headers which document the file may be found on all include (.cpi/.mpi) files supplied with the SPSD/M. - 2.
-Correct file documentation should be maintained.
+- 1. Descriptive headers which document the file may be found on all include (.cpi/.mpi) files supplied with the SPSD/M. - Correct file documentation should be maintained.
 The SPSM will interpret any value supplied here as a character string up to a maximum of 60 characters.
 The SPSM will truncate any specified strings which are longer than 60 characters. - 3.
 The selection unit specifies that selection will occur at the census family level of analysis. - 4.
 This expression will be evaluated for every individual on the database and then propagated to the nuclear family level of analysis.